DaphneyJ/Store-Sales-Project/README.md

 ## Overview:
 This project focuses on analyzing the sales data of a Superstore.
-I created an interactive dashboard in Power BI, which provides insights into the sales and profitability of the retail store over several years.
+I created an interactive dashboard in PowerBI, which provides insights into the sales and profitability of the retail store over several years.
+In part two I took the analysis a step further and created predictive models to better understand the factors influencing sales and to predict sales and demand for the retail store.

 Dataset: